 Abbas Milani is the Hamid and Christina Moghadam Director of Iranian Studies at Stanford University and a Professor (by courtesy) in the Stanford Global Studies Division.
 He is also one of the founding co-directors of the Iran Democracy Project and a research fellow at the Hoover Institution.
 His expertise includes U.S.-Iran relations as well as Iranian cultural, political, and security issues.
 He taught at Tehran University’s Faculty of Law and Political Science until 1986, where he was also a member of the Board of Directors of the university’s Center for International Relations.
 After moving to the United States, he was the Chair of the Political Science Department at the Notre Dame de Namur University for 14 years.
 He was a visiting Research Fellow at the University of California, Berkeley’s Middle East Center for eight years.

 Professor Milani came to Stanford in 2003 and became the founding director of the Iranian Studies Program in 2005.
 He also worked with two colleagues to launch the Iran Democracy Project at the Hoover Institution.
 He has published more than twenty books and two hundred articles and book reviews in scholarly magazines, journals, and newspapers.
-His most recent books include A Window into Modern Iran: The Ardeshir Zahedi Papers at the Hoover Institution Library & Archives (Hoover Institution Press, October 2019), Saadi and Humanism (in Persian), with Maryam Mirzadeh (Zemestan publisher, February 2020), and A Scholar for Our Times: A Celebration of the Life and Work of Shahrokh Meskoob (Mage Publishers, March 2022).
+His most recent books include A Window into Modern Iran: The Ardeshir Zahedi Papers at the Hoover Institution Library & Archives (Hoover Institution Press, October 2019), Saadi and Humanism (in Persian), with Maryam Mirzadeh (Zemestan publisher, February 2020), and 30 Portraits, Vol. 1 and 2 (Persian Circle, September 2022 and July 2023).

 Professor Milani teaches courses related to Iran throughout the academic year, such as U.S. Relations with Iran, Politics in Modern Iran, and Islam, Iran, and the West.